-S PA [002298].
-Qualifying Interest Conservation Objective Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
+Qualifying Interest Conservation Objective (NPWS, 2022) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
 Likely Significant Effect Kingfisher (Alcedo atthis) [A229] "To maintain or restore the favourable conservation condition of the bird species listed as Special Conservation Interests for this SPA."
 No Attributes or Targets are defined at present for the River Nore SPA or any SPA in the Member State where Kingfisher is listed as a qualifying interest.
-The Attributes and Targets used below are taken from other SPAs in the Member State.
 According to the Generic Conservation Objectives for the SPA, favourable conservation status of a species is achieved when "population dynamics data on the species concerned indicate that it is maintaining itself on a long-term basis as a viable component of its natural habitats", "the natural range of the species is neither being reduced nor is likely to be reduced for the foreseeable future" and "there is, and will probably continue to be, a sufficiently large habitat to maintain its populations on a long- term basis" (NPWS, 2022).
-There is potential for indirect impacts through habitat degradation as a result of changes in water quality.
-The proposed development could give rise habitat degradation and indirect habitat loss impacts through changes in water quality arising from spilled pollutants, such as concrete or fuel.
-These pollutants can have toxic effects on aquatic life, including on the fish populations that Kingfisher depend on as a food source.
-This could affect the quality and quantity of prey items available for Kingfisher.
-There will be no loss of suitable nesting habitat for Kingfisher as there are no examples of this habitat within the vicinity of the proposed development.
-Furthermore, the proposed development will not alter the vertical dimensions of the existing bridge enough to increase the collision risk for birds commuting along the river channel.
-Therefore, likely significant effects the Conservation Objectives for Kingfisher within the River Nore SPA as a result of the proposed development cannot be ruled out at this stage.
+The proposed development could give rise to water quality impacts in the event of a spillage of pollutants such as wet concrete or fuel into the river which may be carried upstream in the incoming tide.
+These pollutants can have toxic effects on aquatic life, including on the fish species that occur within the Rivers Barrow and Nore and that Kingfisher depend on as a food source.
+This could lead to negative effects on the fish populations upstream of the proposed development, leading to indirect ex-situ impacts on this Qualifying Interest Therefore, likely significant effects the Conservation Objective for Kingfisher within the River Nore SPA as a result of the proposed development cannot be ruled out at this stage.
+Yes

-Table 3.4Evaluation of the likely effects of the proposed development in view of the Conservation Objectives of the River Nore SPA [002298].
+Table 2.4Evaluation of the likely effects of the proposed development in view of the Conservation Objectives of the River Nore SPA [002298].

-3.4 Summary of Likely Significant Effects
+2.4 Summary of Likely Significant Effects